Hello and welcome to my Nidecker Supermatic review.

 Comfort

-Ankle Strap: Conformed well to my boots and no pressure points.
+Ankle Strap: Conformed well and was nice and malleable.

 Ankle Support